wassname/satellite_leak_detection/readme.md

 - `notebooks/2a_hyperopt.ipynb` where I try varied filters to see which has the most predictive power
 - `notebooks/2_model.ipynb` which is a jupyter-notebook script for python 3.

+You can download the raw satellite data used at [this](https://drive.google.com/file/d/16umS6wq6WMXflZp-Irluki7OXYsoxrpQ/view?usp=sharing) link.
+If the link is dead please email data at wassname followed by org.

 ## Data filters

 We have many options for filtering the data including balancing datasets, jittering value, augumenting data, and filtering out cloudy images.
 The most important parameter is "timespan_before", here we decide how long we will allow between a satellite image and a leak repair.
 If we choose to long we will have a image of a pipe before it started leaking, and if we choose to short a time we will reduce our dataset.